ilg-physics-ucsb/physics6-manual/6BL/WavesonaString/WavesonaString.md

 All standing waves are referred to as **harmonics**.
 A standing wave with one segment is called the **fundamental** or the the first harmonic.
 The **fundamental** is the natural frequency at which the system wants to oscillate.
 If instead of driving the system with an oscillator you were to pluck the string as you would on a guitar, it would oscillate at the **fundamental** frequency.

 :::Question
 a.
-What do you notice about the fundamental frequency of the three systems?
+How does halving the length change the fundamental?

 b.
-How does halving the length change the fundamental?

-c.
 How does halving the mass change the fundamental?
 :::Note
 The mass we are referring to in this question is the hanging mass, which determines the tension in the string.
 :::